I did it! I self-published Cuba: A Travel Journal with Recipes in e-book. With lots of photos.

 7.I uploaded the cover and Word file onto KDP.
 I launched the previewer, made the changes I needed on the Word document and re-uploaded it again to KDP.

-8.I set the price to $4.99.
-Even though the photo-heavy file is 19 MB, the delivery fee wasn’t too bad, just 80 cents or so per e-book.
+8.I set the price to $2.99.
+Even though the photo-heavy file ended up a little more than 3 MB, the delivery fee wasn’t too bad, just 80 cents or so per e-book.

 9.I hit “publish” then enrolled it in Kindle Unlimited.